natezhengbne/toy_robot/README.md

 ```
 toy_robot
 ├── module-core       -- Service logic layer
-├──├──src implement the ICommand to support more commands
+├──├──src             -- Implement the ICommand to support more commands
-├──├──test unit test for service here
+├──├──test            -- Unit test for service here
 ├
 ├── module-terminal   -- Input & Output layer(easily for extend a different Input source, probably some chat bot)
-├──├──src encode and decode the input and output from console
+├──├──src             -- Encode and decode the input and output from console
-├──├──test integration test here
+├──├──test            -- Integration test here
 ```

 ### Dependencies